MSLars/ace_preprocessing/README.md

 Copy the `ace_2005_td_v7` folder under the folder `ace_raw_data`.

-The resulting projectstructure looks like this:
+The resulting project structure looks like this:

 ```
 ├── ace_raw_data